shreeyajoshi2013/Prediction-of-Electricity-Consumption/README.md

       *  Handling NaN values <br>
       *  Removing the unneacesary columns <br>
       *  Assumptions and considerations: <br>
       *   Columns starting with 'Z' are the imputation flags for other variables.
-So are to be removed as they will not contrubute in the prediction.<br>
+So are to be removed as they will not contribute in the prediction.<br>
       *   Columns with thermal unit other than KWH are assumend to be not helpful.
 Hence are removed. <br>
       *   Columns which show the total consumptions of elements' electricity usage are redundant as the individual contributions by those elements are already present in the data.
 Hence are removed for avoiding data redundancy. <br>
 3. Data Analysis <br>